umrlastig/laura-wenclik/README.md

 After the Push, if you look at the address of your homepage ("https://umrlastig.github.io/name_of_your_repo"), you should now see the template homepage rather than the README.md file.
 You are now ready to modify the template with your own information.

 ## Fill the template with your personal information

+> Please note that not all sections of this template apply to all researchers, so feel free to remove the ones that don't apply to you and to add sections that were not provided in the template.
+It is up to each LASTIG researcher to improve his/her homepage as he/she wishes.

+### General guidelines with Bootstrap framework

+### Publications

+The "Publications" section is generated from the HAL repository of each researcher, using the hal.js library.
+To have your publications displayed inside your homepage you have to:

+1. Fill your HAL repository with all your publications.
+2. Edit the HAL-id used when the page is loaded: in the index.html, modify the line below by changing 'guillaume-touya' to your own HAL-id.

+> <body id="page-top" onload="reviewingVis('reviewing.json'); getJournalPublicationsAuthor('guillaume-touya');getConfPublicationsAuthor('guillaume-touya');getBookPublicationsAuthor('guillaume-touya');getOtherPublicationsAuthor('guillaume-touya');"\>

+3. If you want to change the style or the categories, please feel free to edit your copy of the hal.js library.

+### Reviewing
+For those who have reviewing activities, this template proposes a d3.js based visualization of reviewing activities.

+### Languages

 ## Copyright and License